joshtynjala/actionscript-3.0-developers-guide/display/working-with-pixel-bender-shaders/specifying-shader-input-and-parameter-values.md

 a ShaderInput instance it represents an input.
 If it is a ShaderParameter instance it represents a parameter.
 Otherwise, it is a metadata value.
-The following example shows how to use a `for..in` loop to examine the dynamic properties of a shader’s `data` property.
+The following example shows how to use a `for..in` loop to examine the dynamic properties of a shader's `data` property.
 Each input (ShaderInput object) is added to a Vector instance named `inputs`.
 Each parameter (ShaderParameter object) is added to a Vector instance named `parameters`.
 Finally, any metadata properties are added to a Vector instance named `metadata`.
 Note that this